 The course has already been given to graduate students in molecular medicine at the University of Milan (three times), to early career researchers and graduate students at the National Tumor Institute in Milan (three times), and to early career researchers at the National Research Council in Milan (once).

 - Learn to correctly structure a research article

-- Learn to strategically choose the best presentation of data in graphic or textual form
+- Learn to strategically choose the best presentation of data in graphic, tabular or textual form

 - Experience writing and revising, as well as working with a medical editor